 Can my child see a psychiatrist?

-Yes, Dr. Sachs is board-certified in psychiatry for children and adolescents and licensed in the states of North Carolina and Virginia for all types of mental health issues and the prescriptions that go with them.
+Yes, Dr. Sachs is board-certified in psychiatry for children and adolescents and licensed in the states of North Carolina, Virginia, and DC for all types of mental health issues and the prescriptions that go with them.
 A parent or someone older than 18 MUST be at the appointment though since we are discussing medication.

 Can I see a psychiatrist online if I am traveling or in another state?